Gumbe (drum)

 The gumbe or bench drum is a frame drum found in French Guiana, Jamaica and Sierra Leone.
-It has a small size, with square frame and one head of goat skin.
+It is small in size, has a square frame, and one goat-skin drumhead.

 The gumbe was introduced in Sierra Leone in 1800 by Jamaican Maroon settlers.
 The ceremonial maroon music played with the gumbe gradually became a popular Creole music genre in Sierra Leone.
-It became known as Gumbe music and dance (named after the drum) and still exist nowadays.
-Somewhere it lost its specific association with Maroons and became identified with the broader Creole population of Sierra Leone.
+It became known as Gumbe music and dance (named after the drum) and still exists today.
+Over time, it lost its specific association with Maroons and became identified with the broader Creole population of Sierra Leone.